 Ultimately this comes down to banning it, which means putting pressure on our governments to do that.

-The global solution lies in regenerative agriculture.
+The global solution lies in regenerative agriculture

 Moms Across America is a non-profit working hard to get glyphosate out of the food supply.

-The personal solution lies in us.
+The personal solution lies in us

 We may not be able to avoid all exposure to glyphosate but we can minimize glyphosate by avoiding wheat products and eating fewer grains, buying only organic food, and spacing out or even indefinitely delaying vaccines (several vaccines have been found to be contaminated with glyphosate, which may explain some of the severe vaccine side effects we are seeing in our kids.)
-Daily detoxification will also help.
+In addition, daily detoxification will also help.

 Suggestions on some ways to detox can be found here.
 We also like this gentle and effective detoxification protocol.